MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-theming.md

   - Powerplatform
 ---

-# Set up the Power Apps Theming System
+# Set up theming components

-The Power Apps Theming System allows you to create and manage themes for canvas apps.
+The theming components allow you to create, manage and share themes for canvas apps.
 A theme contains a collection of styles that defines multiple design properties for controls and components such as colors, fonts, borders etc. These styles are then applied automatically when makers use the provided themed template app to create a new app, and controls and components are automatically themed.

-The Power Apps Theming System solution contains assets that are relevant to makers as well as designers.
+The theming components solution contains assets that are relevant to makers as well as designers.

 >[!IMPORTANT]
 >The Power Apps Theming System solution does not have a dependency on other components of the CoE Starter Kit.
 It can be used independently.